Beloth/Ostston-Work/Notes/Next Session.md

   * Mystical map of a runic array
     * The defensive runes of Ostston
     * Various marks where the runes are accessable and could be interfered with
+      * Centre - marketplace - marked as the main heartstone
+      * In the castle - marked as the control heartstone
+      * Each of the gates - Marked as sencondary heartstones
+      * Temple of Torn - Minor Heartstone
+      * Many of the older buildings have array linked in
+        * Order of the Anvil
+        * Library
+        * Other 2 temples
+        * Castle Towers
+        * Wall towers